IBM-Cloud/docs/cli/plugins/networksecuritygroups/index.md

 	| REMOTE_SG                                      |
 	+------------------------------------------------+

-#### bluemix network instance-list
+####bluemix network instance-list
+{: #inslist}

-Lists all virtual server instances, virtual server instances that are assigned to a security group, or instances that are part of a virtual server group.
+Lists all virtual servers, virtual servers that are assigned to a security group, or virtual server instances that are part of a virtual server group.

 ```
-bluemix network instance-list [-sg <security group name or ID> | -ig <virtual server group instance name or ID>]
+bluemix network instance-list [-sg <security group name or ID> | -ig <virtual server group name or ID>]
 ```

 ***Parameters:***